 12.11 The term 'low-level' concern does not mean that it is insignificant, it means that the behaviour towards a child does not meet the thresholds as stated above.
 In Norfolk the 'low level' concern process is to consult with the Local Authority Education Duty Desk on 01603 307797.
-At Wells-next-the-Sea Primary and Nursery School, we recognise a low-level concern to be something which is
+At Alderman Peel High School we recognise a low-level concern to be something which is